Armorborn

 But every time we programmed something short—something brutal and fast—I won.
 By a lot.

-20-second bike sprints?
+20-second bike sprints and agility?
 I'd gap the field.

 It wasn't that I was better.
 I just had a different engine.

-I was fast, powerful, and explosive—but the moment a workout stretched past 2 minutes, I fell apart.
+I was fast, powerful, agile and explosive—but the moment a workout stretched past 2 minutes, I fell apart.
 My body couldn't handle the volume.
 The aerobic grind destroyed me.
 I'd overtrain.
 I'd break down.
 I'd watch my performances slip while trying to build a system that didn't fit my physiology.

 And I knew I wasn't alone.